IUI vs IVF: Which Fertility Treatment Is Right for You? A Hyderabad Specialist’s Honest 2026 Guide

 • Over 40 (own eggs): 10–20%

 At our clinic, our cumulative IVF success rate across all age groups sits at 85%, supported by 1,500+ Google reviews and 7,000+ couples helped.
+Compared to IUI, IVF carries significantly higher success because it bypasses more steps where things can go wrong.
+Whether IUI or IVF makes sense first is a question of how much time and budget you have.

-IUI vs IVF Cost in Hyderabad: A Transparent Breakdown
+IUI vs IVF cost in Hyderabad: a transparent breakdown

 Cost is one of the biggest reasons couples hesitate.
 We believe in transparent pricing, so here are the realistic ranges in Hyderabad in 2026.